instant CE certificate!

 Technique: Stress History Catalogue

-On this track, we discussed various topics I emphasize to educate my adult Bipolar clients and prepare them for the therapy process.
+In this section, we discussed various topics I emphasize to educate my adult bipolar clients and prepare them for the therapy process.
 We discuss the symptoms of the disorder; its effect on the client’s relationships; and the effect of stress on the intensity and timing of manic and depressive episodes.

-On the next track, we will examine three types of resistant clients.
-These are clients who reject diagnosis; the underidentifying; and the over-generalizing client.
+In the next section, we will examine three types of resistant clients.
+These are clients who reject diagnosis; the under identifying; and the over-generalizing client.

 QUESTION 1

 What are three topics you might consider when educating your bipolar client?
-To select and enter your answer go to Answer Booklet.
+To select and enter your answer, go to Test.

 Table of Contents